SergeyZhuravlev/Mouse-tilt-scroll-wheel-KeyEventer-/README.md

 # KeyEventer
-Some improvment for multibuttons mouse
+Some improvement for multi button mouse